Helmut Coing: Life and career

 Helmut Coing came from a Huguenot family of civil servants.
-After graduating from the Ratsgymnasium in Hanover, he studied law at the Universities of Kiel, Munich, Göttingen and Lille.
-In 1935 he received his Dr. jur. promoviert.
-He then moved to the University of Frankfurt am Main, where he habilitated in 1938 with Erich Genzmer.
-In August 1939, reserve officer Coing was drafted into the German Wehrmacht.
-Most recently he was a reserve captain and divisional adjutant.
-In 1941 Coing became professor of Roman and Civil law at the University of Frankfurt am Main.
-He remained unaffected during the National Socialist period and after his return from captivity in 1948 he was appointed professor of civil and Roman law at the re-established University of Frankfurt am Main.
-For a time, Coing also taught philosophy of law.
+After graduating from the Ratsgymnasium in Hanover, he studied law at Kiel University, the Ludwig-Maximilians-Universität München, the University of Göttingen and the University of Lille.
+In 1935, he received his Dr. jur. promoviert.
+He then moved to the Goethe University Frankfurt, where he habilitated in 1938 with Erich Genzmer.
+He passed his bar examination in 1939.
+In August of that year, reserve officer Coing was drafted into the Wehrmacht, in which he served until 1945, attaining the rank of a reserve captain and divisional adjutant.
+In 1941, Coing became professor of Roman and civil law at the University of Frankfurt am Main.
+He remained unaffected during the National Socialist period and after his return from Allied captivity in 1946 he was appointed professor of civil and Roman law at the re-established University of Frankfurt am Main.
+He also taught philosophy of law there.
+He visited apartheid South Africa after the war.
+He joined Friedrich Hayek's Mont Pelerin Society in 1951.

-As rector of the University of Frankfurt am Main for the academic years 1955/56 and 1956/57, Coing took on organizational and operational tasks in the scientific community for the first time and became chairman of the West German Rectors' Conference in 1956–1957 and, after his replacement as university rector, chairman of the Science Council (1958–1960)..
-In 1964 Coing was the founding director of the Max Planck Institute for European Legal History and remained its director until his retirement in February 1980.
-In 1968 he was elected a corresponding member of the Academy of Sciences in Göttingen and the Bavarian Academy of Sciences.
-In 1972 he became a corresponding fellow of the British Academy.
+As rector of the University of Frankfurt am Main for the academic years 1955/56 and 1956/57, Coing took on organizational and operational tasks in the scientific community for the first time and became chairman of the West German Rectors' Conference in 1956–1957 and, after his replacement as university rector, co-founding chairman of the Science Council (1958–1960).
+In 1961, he became the chairman of the scientific council of the Fritz Thyssen Foundation, established two years prior, and exercised this function as late as 1978/79.
+In 1964 Coing founded the Max Planck Institute for European Legal History in Frankfurt and remained its director until his retirement in February 1980.
+He also sat on the Juridical Committee of the European Banking Federation, set up in 1960.
+In 1968 he was elected a corresponding member of the Göttingen Academy of Sciences and the Bavarian Academy of Sciences.
+In 1972, he became a corresponding fellow of the British Academy.
 From 1970 to 1973 he was chairman of the humanities section of the Max Planck Society and from 1970 to 1972 he was also head of the Statutes Commission and finally 1978 to 1984 Vice President of the Max Planck Society.
+He held a visiting fellowship at All Souls College, Oxford.
 In 1984 Coing, who had already been inducted into the Pour le Mérite for Sciences and Arts in 1973, was elected Chancellor of the Order.
 He held this post until 1992.